Global Supply Chain Management: 8 Market Forces Creating Complexity

 - Rapid technology transitions

-These eight global supply chain challenges complicate things.
+These eight (especially the first one) global supply chain challenges complicate things.
 Keep in mind that some of these forces have been in place a long time, whereas others are just emerging.

 Here’s what they mean and how they impact supply chains worldwide: